containerscrew/infratools/README.md

 # TODO

 * Add other dynamic version switchers for other tools (tgswitch, kubectl...)
-* Automatic pipeline cron with image scan & automatic build
+* Seperate pipeline for build release + build in other branch

 # CHANGELOG